Velocidex/velociraptor-docs/content/knowledge_base/tips/ssl.md

 Thanks to recent enhancements by the Velociraptor developers, this is quite a simple task.
 The below is a simple test configuration used and may need adapting to your environment.

-Prior to commencing we a plaintext PEM private key, certificate for our Velociraptor server, and the certificate chain of our enterprise CA, including the root and multiple intermediaries.
+Prior to commencing we have a plaintext PEM private key, certificate for our Velociraptor server, and the certificate chain of our enterprise CA, including the root and multiple intermediaries.

 ### Generate the configuration